laur1s/laur1s.github.io/content/posts/replace-lambda-at-ege-with-cloudfront-functions.md

 ## Conlusion

 That's it for this short blog post.
 As you can hopefully see replacing Lambda@Edge with Cloudfront Functions is quite straightforward.
 If there's anything else I'd notice while working with CF Functions I will update this post.

+## Update

+After using Cloudfront functions for a while I realized that there's an important limitation to it that's is not obvious without digging into AWS documentation:
+>CloudFront does not invoke edge functions for viewer response events when the origin returns HTTP status code 400 or higher.

+That makes CF Functions not suitable for adding headers to  any Frontend code that uses Angular, react, Vue, or any similar framework.

+For example, if a React application is deployed on S3 Cloudfront first tries to look for an object in S3 instead of using React router.
+E.g.: for url `example.com/login/` it tries to look for `login` file in the s3 bucket.
+When the file is not found Cloudfront receives error (usually 403) and then you have to setup a redirection in Cloudfront to redirect all 403 errors to `index.html`  After setting up this redirection, React router works fine but since S3 origin still returns 403 error code no headers could be set on the file.
+Therefore, if you host any application that uses Javascript based routing you can unfortunately limited to Lmabda@Edge.

+You can read about all Cloudfront function restrictions [here](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/edge-functions-restrictions.html#edge-function-restrictions-all).
+It's important to learn about these limitations because they can limit you to use Cloudfront Functions.